Schistocyte

 Peripheral blood smear in patient with thrombotic thrombocytopenic purpura.
 Typical schistocytes are annotated.

 A schistocyte (from Greek schistos for "divided" and kytos for "hollow" or "cell") is a fragmented part of a red blood cell.
-Schistocytes are better known as helmet cells because of their irregular shape from mechanical force.

 Several microangiopathic diseases, including disseminated intravascular coagulation and thrombotic microangiopathies, generate fibrin strands that sever red blood cells as they try to move past a thrombus, creating schistocytes.

 Schistocytes are often seen in patients with hemolytic anemia.
 They are frequently a consequence of mechanical artificial heart valves, aortic stenosis, hemolytic uremic syndrome, and thrombotic thrombocytopenic purpura, among other causes.
 Excessive schistocytes present in blood can be a sign of microangiopathic hemolytic anemia (MAHA).